spfuu/shSonos/README.md

 #### Get the UID

  Most of the commands need a speaker uid.
 Send the [client_list](#client_list) command to get a short overview of your sonos speakers in the network and to retrieve the uid.

+#### Client Implementation Example

+ [Here you can find](#plugin.sonos/README.md) a client implementation for the Broker.
+It is a sonos plugin for the [Smarthome.py](https://github.com/mknx/smarthome) home automation framework.

 ## Available commands